Estimated population (2009) of Covehithe: 20.

-Now a dry parish.
-Once a prosperous town in medieval times but by the 17th century much of it had been lost to the encroachment of the North Sea.
+Covehithe has been a dry parish since the 1880s.
+It was a prosperous town in medieval times but by the 17th century much of it had been lost to the encroachment of the North Sea.
 It was recorded in Domesday variously as "Norhals", "Northals" and "Nordhalla".
-Also known historically as North Hales.
+It's also known historically as North Hales.
 Indeed licensing records for the pub at least as late as 1881 record it as being at "Northales".

 The WWI Covehithe airfield was a night-landing ground which operated from 1915 to 1919.
 It was used for anti-Zeppelin patrols.
 A possible Romano-British settlement has been inferred from a number of archaeological finds in the west of the parish.